stmork/mrw-track-control-ng/tools/config/README.md

 ## Statechart

-The configuration behaviour of the MRW-Configure tool is controlled by the following statechart:
+The configuration behaviour of the <tool>MRW-Configure</tool> tool is controlled by the following statechart:

 <img src="../../statecharts/images/ConfigStatechart_0.png"/>